-A different economic system, among other factors, made slavery in the North different in some respects from the South.
-However, enslaved people in the North were also considered to be property and could be subject to any manner of treatment.
-Running away was the most common form of resistance.
-This 1771 legal complaint against the enslaved man “Caesar a Labourer & Servant” enslaved by Nathaniel Dickinson of Deerfield, Massachusetts, suggests that resistance to slavery also took other forms.
+Although different economic conditions in combination with other factors made slavery in the North differ in some respects from the South, enslaved people in the North were considered to be property and were subject to abuse as well as involuntary servitude for others’ benefit.
+Family separation was common as enslavers purchased and sold individual men, women, and children.
+While escape through flight was the most obvious form of resistance, this 1771 legal complaint against “Caesar a Labourer & Servant” enslaved by Nathaniel Dickinson (1734-1788) of Deerfield, Massachusetts, suggests that resistance to slavery also took other forms.

 Please note: Citations are generated automatically from bibliographic data.